Get News & Updates Directly To Your Inbox

 Cardiovascular exercise is any type of repetitive motion involving large muscles that increases your heart and breathing rate.
 Blood flow is directed to the muscles doing the work (like your legs) and away from the ones not doing work (like your arms or small muscles inside your digestive tract).

 Over time, consistent cardio causes your resting heart rate to drop because your left ventricle adapts to the larger blood volume and it gets bigger.
-With a larger and stronger muscle, more blood is ejected per beat, even at rest, so your heart doesn’t have to work as hard.
+With a larger and stronger muscle, more blood is pumped per beat, even at rest, so your heart doesn’t have to work as hard.
 This is what makes cardio exercise so good for your heart.

 So what are you waiting for?
-Lace up those sneakers and go for a walk!
+Lace up those sneakers and go for a walk.

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of Illinois, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association